camligo/trivia/README.md

 - Updated backend to store questions as a concatenated string
 - Updated backend to store answer options as a concatenated string
 - Updated backend to store selected answers as a concatenated string
+- Updated backend to store correct answers as a concatenated string